abramenal/cypress-shadow-dom/README.md

 This package adds a custom [Cypress][cypress] command that allows you to make an abstraction on how exactly you upload files through you HTML controls and focus on testing the functionality.

+## As of now, this package is looking for contributors help in adopting most common use cases for testing shadow dom components

 ## Table of Contents

 - [Installation](#installation)